-- (a) The MDP must ensure that all substituted metering data and estimated metering data are replaced with Actual Metering Data when it becomes available. - (b) The MDP must obtain clear and concise identification as to the cause of any missing or erroneous metering data for which Substitutions are required. - (c) Where there is a metering installation malfunction that cannot be repaired within the periods specified in the NER, the MDP must Substitute the missing metering data in accordance with this Procedure. - (d) The MDP must only apply the following Substitution and Estimation types: - (i) Substitutions: type 51, 52, 53, 54, 55, 56, 57 or 58. - (ii) Estimations: type 51, 52, 56, 57 or 58.

-- (e) The MDP must only use type 56 or 57 Substitutions or Estimations where the Historical Data does not support the application of a type 51 or 52 Substitution or Estimation. - (f) The MDP must notify the LNSP, the LR and the FRMP for the connection point of any Substitution or Estimation within two business days of the Substitution.
-Notification is to be achieved via the Participant metering data file as detailed in the MDFF. - (g) MDPs must not perform type 53 or 55 Substitutions or type 56 Substitutions or Estimations without the agreement of the LNSP, the LR and the FRMP for the connection point.
+- (a) The MDP must ensure that all substituted metering data and estimated metering data are replaced with Actual Metering Data when it becomes available. - (b) The MDP must obtain clear and concise identification as to the cause of any missing or erroneous metering data for which Substitutions are required. - (c) Where there is a metering installation malfunction that cannot be repaired within the periods specified in the NER, the MDP must Substitute the missing metering data in accordance with this Procedure - (d) The MDP must only apply the following Substitution and Estimation types: - (i) Substitutions: type 51, 52, 53, 54, 55, 56, 57, 58 or 59. - (ii) Estimations: type 51, 52, 56, 57, 58 or 59. - (e) The MDP must only use type 56 or 57 Substitutions or Estimations where the Historical Data does not support the application of a type 51 or 52 Substitution or Estimation. - (f) The MDP must notify the affected LNSP, the ENLR (where appropriate) and the FRMP for the connection point of any Substitution or Estimation within two business days of the Substitution.
+Notification is to be achieved via the Participant metering data file as detailed in the MDFF. - (g) MDPs must not perform type 53 or 55 Substitutions or type 56 Substitutions or Estimations without the agreement of the affected LNSP, the ENLR (where appropriate) and the FRMP for the connection point.
 MDPs may change the quality flag to an existing type 53 or 55 Substitution or type 56 Substitution or Estimation without seeking further agreement from those parties.